Marquette University: Clubs and organizations

-The university has more than 230 student organizations in various fields of interest.
-This includes Phi Beta Kappa, an academic honors society for arts and sciences students; Alpha Sigma Nu, an international Jesuit honor society, founded at Marquette in 1915; and Psi Chi.
-Marquette has over 20 student organizations dedicated to community service and/or social awareness.
-Some of these include Big Brothers Big Sisters, Gay Straight Alliance, Engineers Without Borders, and Empowerment.

-Marquette's on-campus security is composed of the Department of Public Safety and Student Safety Program employees.
-Students on campus use services provided by the two organizations including the LIMO program, an entirely student staffed transportation service, which is the first of its kind in the country.
+The university has more than 230 student organizations.

 Greek life

 Marquette University is host to 23 Greek organizations and, as of 2009, 10% of the total undergraduate student body is active in Greek life.
 Sororities are slightly more popular than fraternities, with 11.7% of the female student population involved in Greek life, compared to 7.45% of men.
-As of 2012, Alpha Phi was Marquette's largest sorority and Kappa Sigma the largest fraternity.
-Currently, the all-Greek grade point average is higher than the all-university average, and members of Marquette Greek organizations contributed over 5,200 hours of volunteer service to the community during the 2010–11 academic year.

 The international engineering sorority Alpha Omega Epsilon was founded at Marquette on November 13, 1983.

-Student government

-Marquette University Student Government (MUSG) serves as the official voice of the student body to university administration, promotes and sponsors campus events, and supports other student organizations.
-MUSG was formerly known as the Associated Students of Marquette University (ASMU).

 Performing arts

-Acting and comedy

 Among the various stage performance groups at Marquette are the Studio 013 Refugees, a student improv comedy group.
 The Refugees perform free shows throughout the year, including a 12-hour outdoor show on campus, and they provide workshops on improv comedy.
-The Marquette University Players Society (MUPS) is a platform for student-produced theater and performs in a traditional theater setting.
-In addition to acting, MUPS members also work as stage managers, designers, technicians, ticket sellers, and marketing personnel.
+The Marquette University Players Society (MUPS) performs in a traditional theater setting.